TroyWilliams3687/documentos/en/documents/commands.md

 Elapsed:   0:00:01.293193
 ```

-From the output above you can see a number of issues that were discovered in various files within the system.
+From the output, above, you can see a number of issues were discovered.

-The `lst` option will search for all LST files and determine if there are missing Markdown files, i.e. Markdown files that are in the system but not covered by at least one of the LST files in the system.
+The `lst` option will search for all `LST` files and determine if there are missing Markdown files, i.e. Markdown files that are in the system but not covered by at least one of the `LST` files in the system.
 In most cases, you probably don't want a Markdown file in the system that isn't mentioned in one of the LST files.

-Here is a sample command line argument to activate the LST validation option:
+Here is a sample command line argument to activate the `LST` validation option:

 ```bash